A REGENERATIVE BUSINESS DEVELOPMENT COMMUNITY –

 - The above examples of Regenerative thinking were not projects established by executives or having the marketing function originate ventures, but through work redesign that makes these accomplishments and many more extraordinary outcomes happen— as routine business.

 $14,996 for up to three people; pay $3000 for each additional person

 There is no reduction in cost for fewer than three people per business member.
 Our experience has taught us that participants must have good quality thinking partners who attend the sessions with them and share the experience as part of a team.
 Each of the twelve businesses engages in deep and rapid application, and with at least three individuals connected to Carol and other resources they have a much better chance of success.
 Multiple perspectives are required to hear and internalize the very rich, powerful, complex material offered.
 In breakout sessions during the webinars, teams will sometimes work together and sometimes with members from other businesses’ teams.
-Please note that payments made to join the Regenerative Business Development Community are 100% refundable for 3 days after purchase.
+Please note that payments made to join the Regenerative Business Development Community are refundable for 3 days after purchase, minus a 3% handling fee.
 No refunds will be given after the first meeting.